ZdravkoDimitrovArnaudov/AOS-XV6-RISCV/Projects/P0/README.md

-# Project 0: Intro to the lab & Warmup
+# Lab 0: Intro to the lab & Warmup

 [TOC]